NATIONAL CANCER INSTITUTE - CANCER.GOV

 Services Offered

-CCR Volume Electron Microscopy (CVEM) aims to develop new techniques in volume electron microscopy (vEM) and, in collaboration with CCR Investigators, apply these techniques to research cell biological questions well-suited for study by high-resolution 3D electron microscopy.
+CCR VOLUME Electron Microscopy (CVEM) aims to develop new techniques in volume electron microscopy (vEM) and, in collaboration with CCR Investigators, apply these techniques to research cell biological questions well-suited for study by high-resolution 3D electron microscopy.
 CVEM, headed by Kedar Narayan, uses focused ion beam scanning electron microscopy (FIB-SEM), array tomography (AT), electron tomography (ET) and other complementary methods to visualize ultrastructural features of cells and tissues, including cell membranes, cellular organelles, and virus particles.
 CVEM is a CCR-dedicate… [learn more]

 Group Leader: Kedar Narayan, Ph.D.